redstreet/fava_investor/fava_investor/modules/assetalloc_class/README.md

 ## Configuration

+### Multi-currency portfolios
+This module supports multiple currencies.
+See #32 on how to configure your input correctly.

 ### Options
 Options are declared using a custom `"fava-extension"` directive, which is used both by the Fava plugin and the CLI, like so: